Board of Directors

 Dr. Michael A. Perelman, Founder & Chairman

-A National Institute of Health Fellow, he received his MS, M.Phil. and Ph.D. degrees in clinical psychology from Columbia University, where he wrote the first sex therapy dissertation in Columbia’s history.
-Dr. Perelman was Chief Intern in Medical Psychology at Duke University Medical Center and was next a 1974 Postdoctoral Fellow at Cornell Medical Center.
-As an international leader, Dr. Perelman has served on several professional society boards of directors and was the President of The Society for Sex Therapy and Research (SSTAR).
-He has been elected a Fellow of the Sexual Medicine Society of North America (SMSNA), the International Society for Study of Women’s Sexual Health (ISSWSH), and the Society for the Scientific Study of Sex (SSSS).
-He is also a member of over twenty-five other professional associations (serving on and/or chairing numerous committees.
-He was appointed and served on the Sexual Function Advisory Council of the American Urological Association (AUA).
-He was appointed and served on the Standards Committee of the International Society for Sexual Medicine.
-He was appointed and served on the Standards Committee of the International Society for Sexual Medicine (ISSM).
-He was appointed and served on both the American Psychiatric Association’s DSM-5 and the DSM-5TR Task Forces as an Advisor to the Sex/GID Work Group.
+As an international leader and member of over 25 professional associations, Dr. Perelman served on several of their boards of directors and was the President of The Society for Sex Therapy and Research (SSTAR).
+He was elected a Fellow to the Sexual Medicine Society of North America (SMSNA), the Society for the Scientific Study of Sex (SSSS), , and the International Society for Study of Women’s Sexual Health (ISSWSH).
+He was appointed to the Sexual Function Advisory Council of the American Urological Association (AUA), the Standards Committee of the International Society for Sexual Medicine (ISSM), and both the American Psychiatric Association’s DSM-V and DSM 5TR Task Force as an Advisor to the Sex/GID Work Group.

-Since 2012, Dr. Perelman is the Emeritus Editor in Chief, for Springer’s Current Sexual Health Reports.
-Additionally, he has served on several other publication’s Boards of Directors and contributes as a consulting editor and/or reviewer for numerous professional journals.
-He has published over 60 peer reviewed articles, as well as countless abstracts, posters, and over 25 chapters in sexual medicine texts along with delivering over 275 invited presentations.
-Dr. Perelman has been an investigator on many clinical trials, and served on dozens of industry advisory boards and speakers’ bureaus.
-Additionally, his work in sex and marital therapy is often featured in the media.
+His co-edited, Management Of Sexual Dysfunction In Men And Women: An Integrated Approach, was published in 2016.
+From 2012-2017 Dr. Perelman served as the Editor in Chief, for Springer’s Current Sexual Health Reports, and is now its Emeritus Editor in Chief.
+He serves on several publications’ Board of Directors as a consulting editor, or as a reviewer.
+He has published over 70 peer reviewed articles, countless abstracts, posters, and over 25 chapters in sexual medicine texts, along with delivering over 300 invited presentations.
+He writes an invited Blog for Psychology Today called the “Sexual Tipping Point.”
+Dr. Perelman maintains an independent sex and couples’ therapy practice in both Greenwich, CT and Manhattan.
+He is certified by NYS and listed in the National Register of Health Service Providers in Psychology.
+Dr. Perelman has conducted clinical trials, served on dozens of industry advisory boards and speakers’ bureaus, as well as providing expert witness consultations.
+His work in sex and marital therapy is often featured in the media.
 Curriculum Vita → / Biosketch →

 Ms. Amy Rivers